 Climate Change: Thinking Globally, Acting Locally

 The Bay Area emits global warming pollution at three times the world average; and 40 percent of these emissions come from the transportation sector, mostly from cars, trucks, buses, trains and ferries.
+MTC is undertaking various measures — many of which are required by state and federal law — to reduce GHG emissions and/or mitigate the effects of climate change.
+Below are some program highlights:

 Plan Bay Area